Ungadeu/ChatSupport/README.md

 # Usage:
 * To use the application, you run the provided code to start the server.
 * Once the server is running, it listens for incoming connections from peers.
-* Peers can connect to the server and send messages, which will be broadcasted to all other connected peers.
+* Peers can connect to the server and send messages, which will be broadcast to all other connected peers.
-* The example usage at the end of the code demonstrates how to send a message to all peers connected to the server by using the `broadcast` method.
+* The example used at the end of the code demonstrates how to send a message to all peers connected to the server by using the `broadcast` method.